anayini/TIL/ProgrammingParadigms/Rx.md

 | Is Done?      | hasNext() -> Bool | completed: () -> Void|

 Provides an abstraction useful for the composition of asynchronous APIs.

+#### Subjects - Act as both observers and observables

+- PublishSubject - Only publishes results to subscribers if they have already subscribed at the time of the event

+- BehaviorSubject - Initalized with a value and replays original values or latest value to subscribers

+- ReplaySubject - Replays a buffer of values to new subscribers

+- Variable - Wrapper on BehaviorSubject that preserves latest value as state and replays latest value to subscribers.